wp-plugins/gotmls/readme.txt

 NOTICE: This plugin make use of a "phone home" feature to check for updates.
 This is not unlike what WordPress already does with all your plugins.
 It is an essential part of any worthwhile security plugin and it is here to let you know when there are new plugin and definition update available.
 If you're allergic to "phone home" scripts then don't use this plugin (or WordPress at all for that matter).

-Special thanks to:
+**Special thanks to:**
 * Graeme Morris of socialidentitydesign.com for the logo design.
-* Jelena Kovacevic and Andrew Kurtis of webhostinghub.com for providing the Spanish traslation.
+* Jelena Kovacevic and Andrew Kurtis of webhostinghub.com for providing the Spanish translation.

 == Installation ==